Find schools in your area, apply or appeal for a school place, school allocations and admissions.

 The School Admissions Team is available to give advice and can answer most questions you might have.

 If you wish to make an appeal against an allocation of a school place you can do so by using the appeals form below:

 School Admissions Appeal Guidance and Forms (pdf 145kb opens in new window)

 Please note: Before completing this form, please read the guidance on school admission appeals

 At its meeting on 2 February 2016, the Cabinet of East Riding of Yorkshire Council determined the admission arrangements for community and voluntary controlled schools and co-ordinated schemes to be used for 2017/18 school admissions:

-At its meeting on 28 February 2017, the Cabinet of East Riding of Yorkshire Council determined the admission arrangements for community and voluntary coordinated schemes to be used for 2018/19 school admissions:
+At its meeting on 28 February 2017, the Cabinet of East Riding of Yorkshire Council determined the admission arrangements for community and voluntary schools and the coordinated schemes to be used for 2018/19 school admissions:

 Determined Admission Arrangements 2018-2019 (pdf 436kb opens in new window)

-Anyone wanting to make an objection to these determined admission arrangements must lodge their objection with the Schools Adjudicator by 15 May 2017.
-Information about the Schools Adjudicator and how to submit an objection can be found at:
+Objections to these determined admission arrangements should be sent to the Schools Adjudicator by 15 May 2018.
+Information about how to lodge an objection is available here:

 You can contact the School Admissions Team by using the methods below: